Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-4.md

 work.
 Imagine pattern matching like a switch statement with a break at the end of each case.

-Pattern matching doesn\'t have to be comprehensive.
+Pattern matching doesn't have to be comprehensive.

-Let\'s say we define this:
+Let's say we define this:

 ```hs
 charName :: Char -> String